abraunegg/onedrive/docker/README.md

 ### 2. Prepare required stuff

-Onedrive needs two volumns.
-One is config volumn, which is recommanded to be a docker volumn.
+Onedrive needs two volumes.
+One is config volume, which is recommanded to be a docker volume.
 You can create it with:
 ```bash
 docker volume create onedrive_conf;
 ```

-This will create a docker volumn labeled 'onedrive_conf', which we will use it later.
+This will create a docker volume labeled 'onedrive_conf', which we will use it later.

 The second one is your data folder that needs to sync with.
 The owner of the folder must not be root, and you must have permission to its parent directory (because onedrive will try to setup a monitor for the sync folder).

 ### 3. First run

-Onedrive also needs to be authurized with your account.
+Onedrive also needs to be authorized with your account.
 This is done by running docker in interactive mode.

 **make sure to change onedriveDir to your own.**
 ```bash